-I noticed a few nail pops (lifted shingles) on your roof during my annual roofing inspection.
-My concern is the lifted shingle may get blown up during a wind event and cause a roof leak, or worse.
+I noticed a few nail pops (lifted shingles) on your roof during your annual roofing inspection.
+My concern is that the lifted shingle may get blown up during a wind event and cause a roof leak.

-A nail pop is a bump or slightly raised area on the roof’s surface that leaves the roof susceptible to water intrusion.
-There are multiple reasons for this condition.
+A nail pop is a bump or raised shingle that leaves the roof susceptible to a water leak.
+However, there are multiple reasons for this condition.

 According to the International Residential Code (IRC) R905.2.5: “Fasteners for asphalt shingles shall be galvanized steel, stainless steel, aluminum or copper roofing nails, minimum 12-gage [0.105 inches (3 mm)] shank with a minimum 3/8-inch-diameter (9.5 mm) head, complying with ASTM F1667, of a length to penetrate through the roofing materials and not less than 3/4 inch

 (19.1 mm) into the roof sheathing.
-Where the roof sheathing is less than 3/4 inch (19.1 mm) thick, the fasteners shall penetrate through the sheathing.”
+The fasteners shall penetrate through the sheathing when the roof sheathing is less than 3/4 inch (19.1 mm) thick.”

-The above-referenced code addresses the gauge of the nail.
+The building code addresses the gauge of the nail.
 However, it doesn’t address the shank design or “type.”

 Pneumatic nailers are another piece of the puzzle.
-Often, gun nails are driven in at an angle, or the gun isn’t set properly and overdrives or underdrives the nail.
-Some roofing contractors use staples.
-Staples can easily tear through the shingle.
-Most shingle manufacturers recommend using nails rather than staples.
+Sometimes nails are driven in at an angle, or the gun isn’t set properly and over-drives or under-drives the nail.
+Some roofers use staples.
+Staple guns should be carefully set as they can easily tear through the shingle.

 Soft Roof Decking